Trackunit/developer-hub/api-docs/time-series-introduction.md

 Result types:

-- Matrix: A two-dimensional data structure representing multiple time series data.
-Used when the query involves multiple time series with different labels or dimensions.
+- Matrix: A two-dimensional data structure representing multiple entries per time series data.
 Enables working with multiple data series simultaneously.
-- Vector: A one-dimensional data structure representing a single time series.
-Used when the query involves a single time series.
-Provides values for a specific metric over time.
+- Vector: A one-dimensional data structure representing a single entry per time series.
 - Scalar: A single value, typically a number or boolean.
 Used when the query produces a single aggregated value or a specific metric attribute.
 - String: Text-based information.
 Used for retrieving metadata, labels, or descriptive information related to a metric.